The Complete Guide to CBD Salves: Everything You Need to Know

 We understand consumers have a ton of questions when it comes to CBD.
-For as huge as the industry has become, it’s still in its infancy stages…which means all of us have a lot to learn about this very beneficial cannabinoid.
+For as huge as the industry has become, it’s still in its infancy…which means all of us have a lot to learn about this very beneficial cannabinoid.

-CBD salves can be beneficial for quite a few conditions, which is why we’re here to clear up any uncertainty you might have about them once and for all.
-The CBD market has become huge and the array of different products can be difficult to differentiate between.
-Here, we’ll take a deeper look at CBD salves, so you can make an informed decision as to whether it’s a beneficial product to meet your individual needs.
+CBD salves can be beneficial for a variety of applications, which is why we’re here to clear up any uncertainty you might have about them once and for all.
+The CBD market has become huge and the array of products can be difficult to differentiate between.
+Here, we’ll take a deeper look at CBD salves so you can make an informed decision as to whether it’s a beneficial product for your individual needs.

 By definition, a salve is “an ointment used to promote healing or protection of the skin.”
-There’s really no difference between a salve, ointment or balm…they’re basically all the same.
+There’s really no difference between a salve, ointment or balm.

-A salve is basically a therapeutically-infused blend that is applied directly to the skin where it is then absorbed.
-In the case of CBD salves, the “therapeutic infusion” is CBD.
+A salve is basically a plant-infused blend that is applied directly to the skin, where it is then absorbed.
+In the case of CBD salves, that infusion is CBD.

 Are CBD salves the same as CBD lotions and creams?
 Not exactly.
 While they’re all applied topically and absorbed through the skin, there are slight differences between them.
 Each is explained in a bit more detail here:

 Salve: Salves are a combination of oil (typically coconut or olive oil) and beeswax.